Q. I am having trouble registering for orientation.

-Q. How do I register for Orientation?
+Q. How do I register for orientation?

-Q. Where and when do I report for my Orientation?
+Q. Where and when do I report for my orientation?

 Q. What do I need to bring?

-- Pen and pencil
+- Pen and notebook

-Q. What if I can't attend Orientation?
+Q. What if I can't attend orientation?

-Q. Is there an Orientation program for parents and family members?
+Q. Is there an orientation program for parents and family members?

-A. Yes!
-We encourage you to bring your family.
-Family Orientation is a two-day program held on the same date as orientation in January.
-Interested families can register for Family Orientation through the student’s account in the MySuffolk portal.
+A. We encourage you to bring your family.
+Family Orientation is a two-day event held on the same dates as student orientation.
+Interested families can register for family orientation through their student’s account on the MySuffolk portal.

-Q. Can I bring a guest to Orientation?
+Q. Can I bring a guest to orientation?

-Q. Can I stay overnight in a residence hall as part of Orientation?
+Q. Can I stay overnight in a residence hall as part of orientation?

-Q. Will I meet with an advisor and finalize my class schedule during Orientation?
+Q. Will I meet with an advisor and finalize my class schedule during orientation?